Music AI tools for live performance in 2026

 The four stack layers that matter most

-A simple workflow for artists, DJs, and hybrid performers
+A simple workflow for DJs and producers

 1. Generate or collect song ideas and references.